BodenmillerGroup/imcRtools/README.md

 2. Single-cell analysis using the [Bioconductor](https://www.bioconductor.org/) framework: The [Orchestrating Single-Cell Analysis with Bioconductor](https://bioconductor.org/books/release/OSCA/) book is an excellent resource for beginners and advanced analysis concerning single-cell data.
+Common analysis steps include dimensionality reduction, unsupervised clustering for cell type detection and data visualization.
 The `imcRtools` package supports data structures that fully integrate with the analysis presented in the OSCA book.

 3. Handling multiplexed images in R: the